– first two weeks at yonsei

 The first week I was here was a lot of shopping for necessities, figuring out school facilities, and readjusting to time zones.
 My room at Yonsei compared to Ewha is a little smaller, mostly because we have communal bathrooms in the Yonsei dorm I’m staying in compared to the private bathrooms at Ewha.
 Otherwise, the rooms are very similarly built & laid out, so I was glad to have stored some things in a locker in the Ewha neighborhood for the month that I was back in the US since I didn’t have to do a huge haul.

-– my summer in Seoul
+– my summer in seoul

 Welcome to my blog!